OofieTheDev/OofieWare/README.md

-# Ooofieware - A ransomware in Python
+# Oofieware - A ransomware in Python

 ![RansomWindow](./assets/ransom.png)